 - Remove the oil filler cap.
 Refer to this Operation and Maintenance Manual, "Fluid Recommendations" for more information on suitable oils.
 Fill the oil pan with the correct amount of new engine lubricating oil.
 Refer to this Operation and Maintenance Manual, "Refill Capacities" for more information on refill capacities. - 2.
 Start the engine and run the engine at LOW IDLE for 2 minutes.
-Perform this procedure to ensure that the lubrication system has filled the oil filter.
-Inspect the oil filter for oil leaks. - Stop the engine and allow the oil to drain back to the oil pan for a minimum of 10 minutes.
+Perform this procedure to ensure that the lubrication system has oil and that the oil filters are filled.
+Inspect the oil filter for oil leaks. - 3.
+Stop the engine and allow the oil to drain back to the oil pan for a minimum of 10 minutes.